North Korean test splits world powers

 The launch took place from the Sunan district of the capital Pyongyang just before 07:00 local time (22:00 GMT on Thursday), South Korea's military says.
 Sunan is home to Pyongyang International Airport.

-As with the last test on 29 August, the missile flew over Japan's northern Hokkaido island before splashing down in the Pacific Ocean.
-There were no immediate reports of damage to aircraft or ships.
+As with the last test on 29 August, the missile flew over Japan's Hokkaido island before splashing down in the Pacific Ocean.

 Sirens sounded across the region and text message alerts were sent out warning people to take cover.